microsoft/playwright/docs/src/test-reporters-js.md

 npx playwright show-report my-report
 ```

-> The `html` reporter currently does not support merging reports generated across multple [`--shards`](./test-parallel.md#shard-tests-between-multiple-machines).
-In the meantime, the [`playwright-merge-html-reports`](https://www.npmjs.com/package/playwright-merge-html-reports) npm package can be used to merge any number of reports into one.
+> The `html` reporter currently does not support merging reports generated across multiple [`--shards`](./test-parallel.md#shard-tests-between-multiple-machines) into a single report.
+See [this](https://github.com/microsoft/playwright/issues/10437) issue for available third party solutions.

 ### JSON reporter